ElegantEngineeringTech/laravel-referrer/README.md

 ## Security Vulnerabilities

-Please review [our security policy](../../security/policy) on how to report security vulnerabilities.
+Please review [our security policy](../../security/policy) for information on how to report security vulnerabilities.

 ## Credits